 You’ve set up your vivarium or terrarium and added some isopods, now you’re wondering, can they take over the whole place?
 Will there become too many?

 The only danger is if you have other similar inhabitants, such as springtails or snails.
-Even then it's unlikely to cause any harm, but they might out-complete them for resources.
+Even then it’s unlikely to cause any harm, but isopods can out-compete these inhabitants for resources in a terrarium.

 Isopods as decomposers.

-Isopods are a crucial part of the food web being decomposers.
+Isopods are a crucial part of the food web being decomposers, especially when kept alongside live plants in a terrarium.
 Their role in nature is to break down waste from other living things, mostly tree leaves.
-Having said that they struggle to break down and eat leaves until they have started to break down on their own.
+Having said that they struggle to break down and eat leaves until they have started to break down on their own. .

 What this means is that they're not evolved to eat plants that aren't already starting to decompose, although some species will enjoy other foods such as fish food, or in the wild even enjoy some meat in their diet from a dead animal.